 All volunteers working from 31 October to 3 November will be asked to wear a uniform at all times when on shift.

 The uniform consists of:

 a) your own clothes, all black, whatever you already own and feel comfortable in (black only, though please), and

 b) an open overshirt that will be provided, which will be a white button down shirt covered in ‘blood spatters’.
 This can be worn open or closed, sleeves up or down.
 The aim is to make you visible as a volunteer.

 Volunteers working from 31 October to 3 November will have access to the Volunteer Green Room before and after each shift, including food and beverages.

 We want you to feel hale, hearty and well-rested between shifts!

 All volunteers will be required to complete a Working With Vulnerable People (WWVP) check and may be asked to complete various first aid, health and safety and other training.

 You can apply for a Tasmanian WWVP from anywhere.
-Please note that the process can take 4 weeks or longer in Tasmania and 8 weeks or longer from interstate or overseas.
+Please note that the process can take 4 weeks or longer in Tasmania.

 The card will be relevant to many other volunteer positions you may apply for in future.